strongloop/strongloop.com2/_posts/2018-06-18-loopback4-improves-inbound-http-processing.md

 }
 ```

 The built-in sequence action "reject" is another place we could simplify.
-Before, reject has three arguments - response, request, error; never mind the unusual order where response is before request.
+Before, reject had three arguments - response, request, error; never mind the unusual order where response is before request.
 The new API expects only two arguments:

 ```ts
 function reject(handlerContext: HandlerContext, err: Error): void;